-Why can’t I just be happy was written to reach out to anyone and everyone who is looking for encouragement and how to come back to themselves and be the happy, positive and productive person they were in the past.
+I just want be happy again was written to reach out to anyone and everyone who is looking for encouragement and how to come back to themselves and be the happy, positive and productive person they were in the past.

 Why can’t I be happy is a familiar cry from many in the world today.
 We all want to experience joy again.
-New mothers who are experiencing the baby blues, or who are in the throes of post-partum depression just want to be happy again.
+If you’re suffering from acute depression, anxiety, or perhaps being a new mother experiencing the baby blues, or who are in the throes of post-partum depression, we all just want to be happy again.

 Are you tired of being sad?
 Perhaps you don’t even know why you’re sad.
 This post is for you!
 Get back to your ‘happy place’.
 This post is meant for you!

 “Why can’t I just be happy?”
 Wouldn’t it be nice if we could just go back in time and experience that one childhood moment when we experienced happiness as a state of being — of feeling inexplicable joy?

 That one incredible moment when everything in our world was perfect, inside and out.
 Why can’t I just be this happy again!